 How do AVMs compare to traditional appraisals in terms of accuracy?

 Generally speaking, AVMs are not as accurate as a traditional appraisal.
-While AVMs are both speedy and cost-effective, their estimates are only as good as the data fed into the program — and, of course, sometimes that data can be inaccurate.
+Although they can provide quick and cost-effective estimates, these estimates are only as good as the data that feeds into the program, which can sometimes be inaccurate.
 AVMs also often can’t evaluate property conditions and other intangible elements that a human appraiser could easily spot.

 Can AVMs completely replace human appraisers?

-As is true in all parts of technology, as advancements continue, the jobs those technologies make easier may change.
-For now, human appraisers are still an important part of the real estate market, offering their expertise and individualized focus on a property rather than relying blindly on computer algorithms and data.
+As technology advancements continue, the jobs that technologies make easier may change.
+For now, human appraisers are still an important part of the real estate market, offering their expertise and individualized focus on a property rather than relying solely on computer algorithms and data.

 How do AVMs handle unique or recently renovated properties?

-Nontraditional, newly renovated, or newly constructed properties can be challenging for AVMs, since they utilize publicly available information about comparable properties, or “comps,” to make their estimates (and these types of properties may not have very good comps available).
-AVMs also assume the same level of condition for all homes, which means they might overvalue a home in disrepair — or undervalue a newly renovated one.
+Nontraditional, newly renovated, or newly constructed properties can be challenging for AVMs since they use publicly available information about comparable properties to provide estimates, and these types of properties may not have very good comps available.
+AVMs also assume the same level of condition for all homes, which means they might overvalue a home in disrepair or undervalue a newly renovated one.

 Are AVM results accepted by all financial institutions?

-Because AVMs can not (yet) match the accuracy and reliability of a human appraisal, many mortgage lenders still require human appraisals to be part of the purchase process.
-AVMs are new enough that legislation is still actively being made to regulate their use and ensure they comply with nondiscrimination laws and avoid conflicts of interest.
-Over time, more lenders may allow AVMs to replace human appraisals, but that’s not the market we have today.
+Because AVMs cannot (yet) match the accuracy and reliability of a human appraisal, many mortgage lenders still require human appraisals to be part of the purchase process.
+Because this technology is still relatively new, legislation is actively being created to regulate its use and ensure it complies with nondiscrimination laws and avoids conflicts of interest.
+Over time, more lenders may allow AVMs to replace human appraisals.

 Photo credits: iStock/miniseries